OCA/event/event_contact_person/README.rst

 Usage
 =====

-To set a contact persons to event, you need to:
+To set contact persons to event, you need to:

 - Go to *Marketing -> Events -> Events*.
 - Edit or create one.